gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 the `=` sign and a function from the `simpleio` package called `ReadStringFromKeyboard` on the right of the `=` sign.

 But what is being assigned to the `name` variable?

-The answer is the result of the `ReadStringFromKeyboard` function.
-The result whatever the user typed in at the keyboard.
+The answer is the result of executing the `ReadStringFromKeyboard` function.
+The result is whatever the user typed in at the keyboard.

 {{< defaultNote >}}